 Application Deadline: January 15

 The Lloyd J. Old STAR Program provides grants of $1.25 million over 5 years to mid-career scientists.
-This long-term funding will not be tied to a specific research project, but rather will aim to provide a degree of flexibility and freedom for investigators to explore out-of-the-box and disruptive avenues of research.
+This long-term funding is not be tied to a specific research project, but rather aims to provide a degree of flexibility and freedom for investigators to explore out-of-the-box and disruptive avenues of research.
 Candidates selected for this award are expected to be future “stars” in the field of cancer immunology: Scientists Taking Risks.